 3 cups peeled rutabaga (yellow turnip, about 1 pound)

-2 cups thinly sliced parsnips (about 12 ounces)
+2 cups parsnips, cut into 1 inch chunks (about 12 ounces)

 2 medium sized onions, cut in half and then in quarter wedges